 Buiza y Mensaque 2, Old Town, 41004 Seville

-A budget-friendly and comfortable hostel in the center of Sevilla, Koisi Hostel, is fantastic for travelers looking to enjoy the lively atmosphere and meet new people!
+A budget-friendly and comfortable hostel in the center of Sevilla, room 7 Salvador Hostel, is fantastic for travelers looking to enjoy the lively atmosphere and meet new people!
 The rooftop terrace is a great place to meet new like-minded friends while the proximity of the Old Town is perfect for those short on time.

 Best Day Trips From Seville